 - Contact Tracking & Relationship Management

 There are two types of ownership to consider: Joint Tenants or Tenants in Common.
 In this case, “tenants” refers to the type of ownership and not the individual renting.
-Please note each of these legal arrangements have various implications, so you’ll want to consult a legal advisor, as needed.
+Please note that each of these legal arrangements has various implications, so you may want to consult a legal advisor.

 If you’re nervous about investing with friends and family, you don’t have to be.
 With Tribevest, we make it easy for you to start an LLC, open a business banking account, pool money, and invest in property in no time at all.

 We've streamlined and standardized the group investing process to save you time, money, and frustration.
 With the Tribevest platform, your investing group can get set up and ready to do your first deal in as little as 48 hours.